 Are you unable to enable the Brute force attack protection feature on your site?
-Check these tips to find out why.
+Check these tips to find out why and learn more about our error messages.

 Whenever someone tries to log in to your site, Brute Force Attack Protection feature looks at that person’s IP address and compares it with our global database of malicious IP addresses.

 We rely on IP addresses stored and provided by your server for this to work properly.
-Unfortunately, your server may not return any IP address in some cases, thus blocking Brute Force Attack Protection from working properly.
+If your server does not return any IP addresses, then Brute Force Attack Protection will not work properly.
 The Brute Force Attack Protection feature will be disabled when this happens, and we will let you know.

-If that happens, do not hesitate to send a link to this page to your hosting provider, so they can take a look and fix the issue for you.
+If that happens, please send a link to this page to your hosting provider, so they can take a look and fix the issue for you.
 They can also contact us directly via this contact form if they need more information.

-If you tried to log in to your site multiple times but failed to log in because you had forgotten your password, you may end up being blocked by Brute Force Attack Protection feature.
+If you tried to log in to your site multiple times but failed because you had forgotten your password, Brute Force Protection may block your IP address.

-Enter your email address and hit Send.
+Enter your email address in the available field and hit Send.
 You will receive an email with a special link you can click to regain access to the login form.

 If you get an error when clicking the link in the email, you can follow one of the three methods described here under Jetpack locked me out.
 What can I do? to unblock yourself.